alantrinh/fishsticks-chess/README.md

 *Building a chess bot using a convolutional neural network inspired by Stockfish*

-Presenting my final project at Spcied Academy Data Science bootcamp
+Presenting my final project at the Spiced Academy Data Science bootcamp

 ## The approach